paritytech/jsonrpsee/README.md

 Designed to be the successor to [ParityTech's JSONRPC crate](https://github.com/paritytech/jsonrpc/).

-Supports `WebSocket` and `HTTP` transports for both client-side and server-ide.
+Support `WebSocket` and `HTTP` transports for both client and server.

 ## Under development